 There are times when we have a number of tabs opened in Chrome on our PC or Mac and to reduce the clutter, we decide to move some particular tabs to a new window.
 However, chances are, you are doing it by dragging each tab to a new window one by one, which is an annoying process.
 Thankfully, you can easily move multiple tabs in Chrome.

-You can do so via the Ctrl or Shift key.
+You can do so via the Ctrl (CMD on Mac) or Shift key.
 All you need to do, is press hold the Ctrl key and select the tabs you want to move.
 Once done, just drag the tabs wherever you want.
 You can even use the Shift key to select a range of tabs in Chrome.

 11. Add Calendar Events from Omnibox

 Chrome’s Omnibox aka the address bar packs in a lot of functionality.
 You can use the Omnibox to do calculations, check weather, convert units, start timer, search into websites directly and more.
 Moreover, you can use the Omnibox for more advanced tasks like sending an email or saving an event to the Calendar.
 However, you will have to follow a few steps before you can start adding Google Calendar events from the calendar.
 Here goes:

 - In the first box, add a name like “Google Calendar Event” and add a keyword that you’d like to use to trigger the events feature in the Omnibox.
 We are simply using “Calendar“.
 Once done, paste this link “http://www.google.com/calendar/event?ctext=+%s+&action=TEMPLATE&pprop=HowCreated%3AQUICKADD” in the third box.
-Then, click on “Done”.
+Click on “Add”.

 - Then, just type “Calendar” in the Omnibox and press Tab.
 Then, just type your event details in natural language and press Enter.